lithops-cloud/lithops/docs/source/compute_config/code_engine.md

     ibm:
         iam_api_key: <IAM_API_KEY>
-        region     : <REGION>
+        region: <REGION>

-    code_engine:
-        namespace  : <NAMESPACE>
+        resource_group_id: <RESOURCE_GROUP_ID>
     ```

 ## Runtime

 ### Use your own runtime
-If a pre-built runtime is not provided, Lithops automatically builds the default runtime the first time you run a script.
+If a pre-built runtime is not provided, Lithops will automatically build the default runtime the first time you run a script.
 For this task it uses the **docker** command installed locally in your machine.
 To make this working, you need:

 1. [Install the Docker CE version](https://docs.docker.com/get-docker/).

+2. Provide the container registry credentials in the config.

-2. Login to your docker account:
+3. Login to your container registry account:
    ```bash
    docker login
    ```